A play about love and war in Mursiland

 SOT’s first project (ongoing) works with SOT co-founder Olisarali Olibui’s community, the Mursi (or Mun, their self-designation).
 Olisarali has written a play—in collaboration with a team of Ethiopian theatre professionals—dramatising a love story set in Mursiland and based on true events, in which two men are in love with the same girl.

-Performances are happening this July in Omo Valley, Wolkite and Addis Ababa, to which politicians have been invited, Olisarali hopes that the play will not only improve dialogue and relations between the Mursi community and the centralised government, but will transform political and cultural stereotypes about the Mursi.
+Performances took place in Omo Valley, Wolkite and Addis Ababa, attended by politicians and TV crews, Olisarali hopes that the play will not only improve dialogue and relations between the Mursi community and the centralised government, but will transform political and cultural stereotypes about the Mursi.

-Throughout the production, the South Omo Theatre team and its partners will strive to create works that are rooted in Mursi indigenous practices and remain locally relevant, while, at the same time, actively recognising and offering training and tutorials on international theatre practices.
+Throughout the production, the South Omo Theatre team and its partners strived to create a work that was rooted in Mursi indigenous practices and remain locally relevant, while, at the same time, actively recognising and offering training and tutorials on international theatre practices.

 We are grateful to SOAS P4P programme in supporting the project.
 For more information visit: https://grnpp.org/olisarali/